 Shine and Vernon were also the first attorneys to file an investor claim naming Schwab YieldPlus Fund manager Kimon Daifotis as a respondent.
 One day after Vernon and Shine filed the claim against Daifotis in June 2008, Schwab announced that it had replaced Daifotis as the fund manager of YieldPlus.

-Chris Vernon is a founding partner of the Naples, Fla. based law firm Vernon Healy, which represents investors throughout the United States.
+Chris Vernon is a founding partner of the Naples, Fla. based law firm Vernon Litigation Group, which represents investors throughout the United States.
 Shine, a former enforcement attorney with the Securities and Exchange Commission in Washington, D.C., is in private practice in the Melbourne, Fla. area.